Pitched Roof Services in Arizona

 Why is weight an issue?
 Well, different types of roof materials weigh more or less, and the trusses and roof sheeting need to be designed to hold at least the amount of roofing material installed on the roof.
 Metals are generally the lightest weight, followed by shingles, then shakes, slate and tile.
 Metal roofing may weigh as little as one pound per square foot, while tile may weigh as much as 12 pounds per square foot.
 This has a significant impact on roofing installation costs since the roof structure will cost more if it is built to hold more weight.
 Incidentally, if remodeling, this is an important issue to consider.
 Many older homes have trusses intended to hold the weight of shingles.
 If roofing tiles are to be installed, extensive remodeling may be required to support the weight of tile.
 Also, sand-cast tile (hand-made and sun-dried) acts like a sponge when wet, soaking up the moisture first, then releasing it once beyond absorbency capacity.
 Wood shakes also retain water.
 Water retention adds weight to the roof system.
-If your roof needs repairs or other services, we proudly offer roof restoration in Phoenix and surrounding areas throughout Arizona.
+If your roof needs repairs or other services, we proudly offer roof restoration in Arizona.

 How long do you want your roof system to last?
-Shingles may last anywhere from 10 to 40 years in the Phoenix heat, while shakes dry out and may become a fire hazard within a few years of installation.
+Shingles may last anywhere from 10 to 40 years in the Arizona heat, while shakes dry out and may become a fire hazard within a few years of installation.
 Slate is very durable, but subject to cracking if walked upon.
 Concrete tile will last for decades without a problem, necessitating only replacement of the underlayment over time.
 Metal roofs are also very durable.

 Material selection will affect the cost of your roof.
 Shingles tend to be the most economical option, followed by tile, shake, slate and metal roofs.
 All are excellent products.
 There are trade-offs though.
 Factors are weight, ease of installation, heat transference and appearance.
 Your initial cost is an important factor, but it should not be the deciding factor in roof material selection.